 (d) At the expiration of the turnaround plan, in conducting a review of the school pursuant to M.G.L. c.
 69, § 1J(w), the commissioner shall consider whether the conditions described in 603 CMR 2.06(10)(c)1 and 2 exist.
 If the commissioner determines that both of these conditions exist, he or she shall remove the school from Level 5.

+(e) Following his review, the Commissioner will make a determination as to whether the school has improved sufficiently to be removed from Level 5, or remains in Level 5.
+The Commissioner will make the determination in a reasonable period of time, and in any event within 2 months following the release of MCAS test results.
+The Commissioner may extend this period of time for good cause.

 (11) Effect of removal of school from Level 5; transitional period